farces/acme-f5-deploy/README.md

 At this stage the script should run and successfully create certificates, keys, chains and profiles on the F5 appliances ready for use.

 On first run the certificates aren't pushed to the F5 - this is a shortcoming in acme.sh where a certificate issuance isn't considered a renewal, and there is no reliable way to trigger the script only on renew success that I can see.
-An alternative to forcing a renew is to cd to the `out/xyz.domain.com` directory and run `../f5deploy/f5deploy.py xyz.domain.com` manually.
+An alternative to forcing a renew is to cd to the `out/xyz.domain.com` directory and run `/path/to/f5deploy.py xyz.domain.com` manually.
 This only needs to be done once for each certificate.

 This works correctly for all use cases found at https://github.com/Neilpang/acme.sh/wiki/Run-acme.sh-in-docker including daemon, which will automatically renew and push changes to the F5.
-**If running as daemon with --restart=unless-stopped (or equivalent), do not use -v $(pwd)/out as this won't be correct on restart - use the full path to the out/ directory instead.**
+**If running as daemon with `--restart=unless-stopped` (or equivalent), do not use 1-v $(pwd)/out1 as this won't be correct on restart - use the full path to the out/ directory instead.**
 ## Configuration
 All configuration is in config/creds.json.
 ```